CollegeParkHousing.org and Prince George's Property Owners Association, Inc.

 Fighting with tenants over security deposits?

 What you don't know CAN hurt you!

 PGPOA and CollegeParkHousing.org

 Plastic bags of any sort are FORBIDDEN in the recycling bins in College Park according to City and Prince George's County Law.

 B. Certified Landlords are recognized with a certificate suitable for display, indicating that they operate within a high standard.
 This is a clear way to demonstrate that one is a professional landlord to prospective tenants, their parents, the City, community and University.

 C. PGPOA and the City plan to identify participants in an on-line registry, allowing others to verify that one is a Certified Landlord.
 This in turn will prompt others to look for members the next time they look for a property to rent.

-Lead Paint Registration Renewals due annually by December 31 to avoid fines.
+Lead Paint Registration Renewals due annually to avoid fines.